[accommodations] [atv tours] [canoeing] [community events] [fishing] [fishing report] [fly fishing]

 • total ban on gorge style hooks (to allow for live release of some fish)

-Contact (in writing) your MPP (if you are an Ontario resident) as well as Donna Cansfield, the current Minister of Natural Resources.
+Contact (in writing) your MPP (if you are an Ontario resident) as well as the current Minister of Natural Resources.
 Encourage your families, co-workers and friends to submit a letter.
 You do not have to be a resident of Ontario to object to this regulation.
 The future of fishing is in everyone's hands!

 Fly fishing has become a new and very popular activity in Temagami at Northland Paradise Lodge.
 From the time the season opens in mid May (third Saturday), trout fisherman looking for monster lakers can be seen during the spring run-off at the mouths of various creeks and rivers in the area.
 This activity is know locally as "Ice Out Trout".
 Often, whitefish and northern pike will also be caught in these same locations at this time of year.
 Ice-out trout lasts for a couple of weeks and ends when the surface temperatures are warmed by the spring sun and the trout seek cooler and deeper depths, usually in late May or early June.